-Talk about yourself, your studies, co-curricular activities, social work, and your professional journey if applicable.
+If applicable, talk about yourself, your studies, co-curricular activities, social work, and your professional journey.
 Keep it short and crisp.
 Use simple and understandable words.
-The examiner is not looking for classical linguistic abilities, so, do not assume that fancy words can impress the person.
+The examiner is not looking for classical linguistic abilities, so do not assume that fancy words can impress the person.
 It may even negatively impact your final score.

 Here are a few samples that might help: